iman2693/GDSM/README.md

 # Brain Age Estimation

 ## Description
-This is the source code for ''Robust Brain Age Estimation for Limited Datasets: A Dual-Stream Model with Age Correction'' [paper link](https://google.com ("paper link"))
+This is the source code for ''Brain Age Estimation with a Greedy Dual-Stream Model for Limited Datasets'' [paper link](https://google.com ("paper link"))

-**Please contact at "imankianian.cs@gmail.com" if you have any question about the paper and the repository**.
+**Please contact me at "kianian@ut.ac.ir" if you have any questions about the paper and the repository**.